lsst-sqre/gafaelfawr/docs/user-guide/helm.rst

 ======

 Gafaelfawr takes group information from the upstream authentication provider or from LDAP and maps it to scopes.
-Scopes are then used to restrict access to protected applications (see :ref:`service-ingress`).
+Scopes are then used to restrict access to protected services (see :ref:`service-ingress`).

 For a list of scopes used by the Rubin Science Platform, which may also be useful as an example for other deployments, see :dmtn:`235`.